rock-core/tools-apaka/README.md

 ## Creating an new Rock release with apaka

-The command line tool `deb_local` provides a way to generate Debian packages from autoproj information for use with the rock_osdeps package set.
+The command line tool `apaka` provides a way to generate Debian packages from autoproj information for use with the rock_osdeps package set.

 When creating a new release, the reprepro repository and build environment need